Inside: Want to go on a nature study with your grandkids? Here are 8 fun activities to bring nature to life in your backyard!

 - After the Jell-O is completely dissolved, stir in the blueberries (rocks).
 You can also add pineapple chunks (floating ice), and mandarin oranges (fish)

-- Pour into a 8x8" glass pan
+- Pour into an 8x8" glass pan

 - Set in the refrigerator